SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Class Declaration
 -----------------

-A :newTerm:`class declaration` introduces a named, class type into your program.
+A :newTerm:`class declaration` introduces a named class type into your program.
 Class declarations are declared using the keyword ``class`` and have the following form:

 .. syntax-outline::